ELeeAstro/gCMCRT/README.md

 WARNING - this code is not a black box and requires some getting used to, that said it typically takes a student a few hours of tinkering to get a first spectra.
 Once the model works the first time, further tinkering with options/physics etc becomes more simple.
 The best way to learn the code is to use it!
 And feel free to contact Elsie or other experianced users if stuck or confused.

+!
+If you need the code to do more fancy things than explained here, contact an experianced user or Elsie, usually most fancy things are possible to perform or calculate.

 More extensive documentation is in the making, for now here are some bare bones instructions.

 Two example models are provided:

-1. A WASP-33b SPARC/MITgcm GCM model emission example - which includes chemical abundances
+1. A 3D WASP-33b SPARC/MITgcm GCM model emission example - which extracts chemical abundances at CE from the file
-2. A WASP-39b Exo-FMS GCM model transmission example - uses chemical equilibirum abundance table interpolation
+2. A 3D 10x Solar WASP-39b Exo-FMS GCM model transmission example - uses chemical equilibirum abundance table interpolation
-3. A WASP-39b 1D VULCAN + CARMA output example - uses VULCAN
+3. A 1D WASP-39b 1D VULCAN + CARMA output example - example extracting 1D chemical and cloud data
+4. Several MALBEC 1D benchmark models - examples for using the code in 1D

 ## k-tables and CE data

 k-tables and chemical equilibirum interpolation tables can be found here: https://drive.google.com/drive/folders/1HVa9xWK_GqOqknIErcXVszzhhztACExw?usp=sharing

+!
+There will be periodic updates to the k-tabls and CE interpolation tables.
+A more flexible option to extract data from the tables is under development.

 ## To compile